THE NEW MOTHERHOOD

 To work (or not) in a safe space

 Real feminism in motherhood, what’s the meaning of this according to Anna: ‘‘That ensues when a woman becomes a mother, she can go on to live her life to the fullest with her baby by her side.’’
 This utopia isn’t always attainable in today’s world – especially when we look at the workplace.
 Just think of how, in professional environments, we work with a 24-hour circadian biological rhythm.
 Whereas women, as women’s hormone expert and The New York Times-bestselling author Alisa Vitti argues, actually should consider their monthly infradian rhythm.
 This might not mean excruciatingly long 12-hour working days but looking at your moon cycle and adjusting your tasks accordingly.
 Of course, this is just the tip of the iceberg.
 Anna: ‘‘I believe a mother should not be separated from her newborn, and that it should be the norm instead of the exception to see a woman in the workplace with her baby.
 Offices equipped with feeding and changing rooms, companies offering in-house childcare.
-Jacinda Ardern, the Prime Minister of New Zealand, is a great example.
-Having delivered her child within her political term, her baby daughter joined her in UN General Assembly at three months old.
+Jacinda Ardern, the former Prime Minister of New Zealand, is a great example.
+When she attended the UN General Assembly, she had her daughter, who was three months old at the time, with her.
 I understand this isn’t feasible for everyone.
 It’s a process, step by step.’’
 In no way should motherhood be a hindrance to make career advancements.
 Rather, it should be the reason why you’ll climb that ladder faster.
 Also, because we believe the world is in dire need of more diverse leadership.

 Then there are other occasions such as going out to dinner, visiting a museum, simply traveling.
 Women should be able to go anywhere they dream of, accompanied by their babies.
 At this point in time, yes, they physically can, but it’s not always a pleasurable experience.
 Take breastfeeding in public – a necessity if you don’t want to be stuck at home.
 The act of breastfeeding is beautiful and completely natural.
 Yet to display it is somehow still frowned upon, even in the most dynamic and seemingly progressive places.
 We call for a society where we all can unapologetically take up the space we so deserve.